Châtelet, Belgium Hero Image

 Multiburo Charleroi Airport$250Situated close to Charleroi Airport, Multiburo offers a modern coworking environment with flexible options.
 It features private offices, coworking spaces, and meeting rooms, catering to various work styles.
 The location is ideal for digital nomads who frequently travel and need a well-equipped workspace.

 Planning to live in Châtelet long-term?
-Belgium Digital Nomad Visa lets remote workers live legally in Belgium.
+Belgium Digital Nomad Visa lets remote workers live legally.

 View full requirements →